 Which brings me to why it is so important to be in BRCA Country.
 Do all that you can to find and multiply your BRCA support network.
 Sure, peeps compassionate about your worries can help, but BRCA mutation positive people not only validate your experience, but behave as a sounding board when hard decisions scream out loud.
 Decisions that no one can fully understand or make for you.
 However, in order to meet other BRCA+ people, you have to share your diagnosis.
 Sure, it’s hard, but that is precisely how I met my first non-related BRCA sister.
 A mutual friend set us up on a coffee date.
 Because we were both growing vocal about our stories, we each discovered a few more women in similar situations.
 Initially, we gathered in my home to share information and fears when someone was gearing up for surgery.

-Eventually, our 4 member support network grew to 7 and we started to meet for lunch at a favorite local restaurant.
+Eventually, our 4 member support network doubled to 8 and we started to meet for lunch at a favorite local restaurant.
 Over power salads, we shared personal updates, such as capsular contracture, highly recommended doctors, and all of the adjustments post surgery that only a BRCA positive person can understand.
 She will listen without judgement and support whatever decision you need to make.
 She knows how incredibly scary your future can feel for you.

 Although Naomi’s BRCA blood test turned out negative for the BRCA genetic mutation, most importantly, her besties were surrounding her when she called for her results (well, a friend did the calling and communicating).
 A few other shows are adding the BRCA genetic mutation to their character’s agonizing dilemmas.
 One such show is Freeform’s The Bold Type; the other is Netflix’s Dead to Me.
 Thank you, Hollywood, for showing us women who, at the very least, pretend to walk in our shoes.